dqops/dqo/docs/command-line-interface/column.md

 ___
 ### **dqo column add**

+Add a column with specified details

 **Description**

-Add a column with specified details
+Add a new column to a table with specific details.
+The new column is added to the YAML configuration file.

 **Command-line synopsis**